What is a Dangerous Level of Bilirubin in Newborns?

 If bilirubin levels are too high, it can cause a myriad of problems and complications.
 They are:

-Bilirubin levels of more than 20 mg/dL can break the blood-brain barrier.
+• Kernicterus (Brain Damage): Severe unconjugated hyperbilirubinemia may allow bilirubin to cross an immature or compromised blood–brain barrier, increasing the risk of bilirubin‑induced neurologic dysfunction.
+Risk depends on multiple clinical factors, not a single bilirubin value.
 This can lead to permanent brain damage (kernicterus).
 Symptoms include constant upward gaze, uncontrolled movements, and hearing loss.
 Moreover, it may also cause defects in the baby's tooth enamel.

 Preventing High Bilirubin Levels in Newborns